State acceptance in Indiana

 Dekalb Memorial Hospital / 41316 E 7th St Auburn, IN 46706-2523

 Westfield Fire Department / 417535 Dartown Road Westfield, IN 46074-9081

 City of Carmel Fire Department / 42 Civic Sq Carmel, IN 46032

 SMRT Indiana / 42680 E. MAIN ST. PLAINFIELD, IN 46168

 Clinical Professional Development / 1St.
 Vincent, 3700 Washington Ave Evansville, Indiana 47750

-Total number of locations: 40 These locations CAN provide American Heart Association-branded provider cards if needed.
+Total number of locations: 40 these locations can provide American Heart Association;-branded provider eCards if needed.